meekaalankwiki mihši-maalhsa – mikaalitioni taawaawa siipionki

 At the council, the highly regarded Myaamia war leader Mihšihkinaahkwa ‘Little Turtle,’ argued that the alliance should pursue a path of peace.
 Since the 1780s, Mihšihkinaahkwa had been a highly successful war leader.
 He led his Myaamia relatives in the successful defeats of LaBalme, Harmar, and St. Clair as well as on numerous successful smaller attacks and raids.
 At first glance, it seems surprising that this successful military leader would argue for peace, but this apparent change of heart had its roots that stretched back nearly two years.

 In the fall of 1792, Mihšihkinaahkwa met with his son in law Eepiihkaanita and discussed the future of their people’s resistance to the Mihši-maalhsa.
 Eepiihkaanita had just returned from a long journey to free Weenankapita, his wife and Mihšihkinaahkwa’s daughter, from captivity at Fort Washington.
-His journey took him to Cincinnati, Kentucky, and Vincennes and as a result of his travels Eepiihkaanita became convinced that the Taawaawa Siipiiwi alliance could not defeat the Mihši-maalhsa over the long term.
+His journey took him to Fort Washington (today Cincinnati), Kentucky, and Vincennes.
+As a result of his travels, Eepiihkaanita became convinced that the Taawaawa Siipiiwi alliance could not defeat the Mihši-maalhsa over the long term.
 Eepiihkaanita had a unique perspective of the conflict because he was an American by birth.

 Prior to his capture and adoption at fourteen years old, Eepiihkaanita was known as William Wells and he had family among the settlers in Kentucky.
 In the summer of 1792, Eepiihkaanita toured the American forts and visited with his American family.
 He heard about the war efforts of the Mihši-maalhsa and came to believe that the alliance could not resist the Americans forever.
 In a private meeting near Kiihkayonki in the fall of 1792, Eepiihkaanita convinced his father-in-law to begin to work for peace.